prisma/specs/binary-process-management/Readme.md

 Photon then spawns the binary as a child process and provide it the environment variables including the detected port

-This port is then provided to the binary as an environment variable and the binary starts and HTTP server on this port.
+This port is then provided to the binary as an environment variable and the binary starts an HTTP server on this port.

 Getting a port like this is fairly reliable in a system with one process (like the light-weight TCP server in this case), but handing that over to binary for it to start an HTTP server can be slightly less reliable in an environment where a lot of ports (in parallel) are needed like running many services built with Photon in a test suite.